ahbazarkoob/sign_up/README.md

 My Signup App
-A modern web application built with Next.js, featuring professional signup and login pages with form validation, responsive design, and a clean user interface.
+A modern web application built with Next.js.
 The app uses TypeScript for type safety, Tailwind CSS for styling, and shadcn/ui components for a polished look.
 Form handling is powered by react-hook-form and zod for robust validation, with password visibility toggles using lucide-react icons.
 Features

 Signup Page: Allows users to register with fields for first name, last name, email, phone number, password, and confirm password.
 Includes real-time validation and password visibility toggles.